Guseyn/require-url/README.md

 # require-url
-This lib allows to use dependencies without npm or any other package manager, just by their hosted urls.
+This lib allows to use dependencies just by their hosted urls (without npm or any other package manager).